hlebook.com

 Left : 7mm (about 4 grams) - Mid : 9mm (about 9 grams) - Right : 12mm (about 10,80 grams)

-4) Place the cartridge case on the slitted basement as shown above, and place a bullet onto the case opening.
+4) Place the cartridge case on the slit basement as shown above, and place a bullet onto the case opening.
 Then put the crimper block on the basement.

 You will note that the bullet is shaped with a shoulder.
 This will help you to know how deep the bullet must be pushed inside the case.
 All the bullet body under the shoulder must be inside the case.